drachlyznardh/git-historian/README.md

 ### Horizontal spread

-Branches should occupy the same column, as long as they are but a sequence of commits.
-Heads should appear in order, as specified by cmdline args or alphabetically, unless they are related.

-As rules of thumb, it should work more or less like this:

- - lone parents belong to the same line as their child;
- - parents of a same commit, as also children of a same commit, must belong each to a different column;
- - no commit can belong to the column of another active branch

-This is computed while walking the graph, starting from the first head and moving down or up following a commit's parents and children, in a sort of leftmost-first visit.
-Each visited commit takes the first available column, which could contain one of the commit's parents or children, but no arrows.
+Heads appear in order, as specified, or in alphabetical order by default.
+Commits in the same branch appear in the same column as long as there is no overlapping with arrows.

+Relationship between commit may be:

+ - implied, when parent and child are directly one over the other, in the same column and in two consecutive rows;
+ - highlighted with a vertical line, when parent and cihld are directly one over the other, but with one or more row in between them;
+ - highlighted with an arrow, which moves horizontally (left or right) from the parent until it reaches the child's column, bends at a right angle and moves up until it reaches the child

 ### Display

-Each commit is displayed as a bullet character '⬤' (\u2022).
+Each commit is displayed as a white bullet character '⬤' (\u2022).
+Arrows take the color of their destination column and are drawn with unicode box chars.

+As each child receives arrows from the bottom, there is no indication of the order of merges.

 Fork and merge relations are displayed with arrows, which move on horizontal straight lines until they reach the target column, then bend by 90 degrees and